Matteo-Lea/Analytical-Field-Formulations-for-Slotless-Machines/README.md

 The directory named "Demagnetization Analysis and More" is a collection of codes developed during my PhD with the purpose of extending the standard analysis offered by analytical field formulations.
-The ambitious initial plan was to account for PM demagnetization in slotless machines thrugh a model based on the fundamental assumption considering linear material properties.
+The ambitious initial plan was to account for PM demagnetization in slotless machines thrugh a model based on the fundamental assumption of considering linear material properties.
 As no relationship was found between the effect of demagnetization evaluated with non-linear FEA and quantities found through the analytical model, an "alternative" optimization procedure is proposed.
 The procedure takes a demgnetization related quantity to be considered as a penalty in the optimization